Bird of Prey and Mammal Centre

 Situated alongside the Bird of Prey Centre, the Mammal Centre offers you the chance to wander through Wallaby Wood to feed, stroke and pet the wallabies who often have joeys and don’t miss the meerkats on Meerkat Island.
 The pygmy goats and rare breed sheep, including this years lambs, are always a favourite too.

-~New for Summer 2017~ The new mixed bird aviary will house finches, canaries, budgies and parakeets, adding spectacular colour and song to the centre.
+Also, a mixed bird aviary which houses finches, canaries, budgies and parakeets, adding spectacular colour and song to the centre.

 What can I see?